Relation between two-phase quantum walks and the topological invariant: Relation between localization and topological invariants

 Owing to Theorem \ref{weaklimit}, we have the weight function of the probability distribution by

 Hence we see

 which leads to

-Here we present the numerical results of the time-averaged limit measure, and we see that the numerical results gradually near to our analytical result at a very low speed (Fig. 3).
-Next we show the numerical results of the probability distribution at time $10000$ in re-scaled space $(x/10000, 10000P_{10000}(x))$, as well as $w(x)f_{K}(x;1/\sqrt{2})$, which is an absolutely continuous part of the weak limit measure $\mu(dx)$, in Fig.\ 4.
+Here we present the numerical results of the time-averaged limit measure, and we see that the numerical results gradually near to our analytical result at a very low speed (Fig. 1).
+Next we show the numerical results of the probability distribution at time $10000$ in re-scaled space $(x/10000, 10000P_{10000}(x))$, as well as $w(x)f_{K}(x;1/\sqrt{2})$, which is an absolutely continuous part of the weak limit measure $\mu(dx)$, in Fig.\ 2.
 We see that the curve representing $w(x)f_{K}(x;1/\sqrt{2})$ seems to be on the middle of the probability distribution on each position, which suggests that our analytical result is mathematically correct.
-We should note that the weak limit measure represents the asymmetry of the probability distribution (Fig. 4).
+We should note that the weak limit measure represents the asymmetry of the probability distribution (Fig. 2).
 We emphasize that the walker is trapped near the origin in a short time, and the distribution form does not change after many steps.\\

-Again, we numerically calculate the eigenvalues of the two-phase QW with the coin operator in Eq.\ (\ref{eq:U Ex2}) on the path in the range of $-N \le x \le N-1$ with $N=100$.
+We also numerically calculate the eigenvalues of the two-phase QW with the coin operator in Eq.\ (\ref{eq:U Ex2}) on the path in the range of $-N \le x \le N-1$ with $N=100$ (see Appendix G for details).
 As shown in Fig.\ \ref{fig:spectrum2}, we confirm that most eigenvalues are densely distributed on the continuous spectrum in Eq.\ (\ref{eq:bulk spectrum}).
 Most importantly, there exist non-degenerated two eigenvalues at $\lambda=\pm i$.
-We also confirm that the numerically calculated stationary measure with the eigenvalue $\lambda=i$ almost overlaps with the stationary measure in Eq.\ (\ref{eq:stationary measure with symmetry}), as shown in Fig.\ 6.
+We also confirm that the numerically calculated stationary measure with the eigenvalue $\lambda=i$ almost overlaps with the stationary measure in Eq.\ (\ref{eq:stationary measure with symmetry}), as shown in Fig.\ 4.
 As we mentioned, the localized state originating to the topological invariant should be robust against perturbations of the system.
 We check this by using the perturbative coin operator $U_p$ in Eq.\ (\ref{eq:perturbative coin}).
 We consider that $\theta_x$ of $U_p$ consists of two parts: